 This is a very serious problem that hurts not only seniors, but their families.
 But the good news is that there are some very common-sense solutions we can take to help them.
 And that’s exactly what I’ve been working on with my bill, the Medicare Identity Theft Prevention Act!
 It would protect America’s seniors by ending the use of Social Security numbers from Medicare cards once and for all.

-I reintroduced the Medicare Identity Theft Prevention Act earlier this year, and I'm pleased to say that my bill passed Congress with bipartisan support and was signed into law on April 16th!
+I reintroduced the Medicare Identity Theft Prevention Act in the 114th Congress, and I'm pleased to say that my bipartisan bill was signed into law on April 16th, 2015!
 Our seniors deserve peace of mind when using their Medicare cards, and now they’ll finally have it!

 If you are interested in learning about my efforts on behalf of veterans, please check out my Veterans page HERE.